Nika414/Nika414/README.md

 I'm passionate about Frontend development, but especially I'm in love with React!

-I first thought about web development, participating in It-related projects as HR.
+Working as HR specialist and participating in It-related projects I realized that my passion is web development.
-First of all, web-development attracts me with the opportunity to influence the visual component of web applications.
+Web development attracts me with the opportunity to influence the visual component of web applications.
 I find it essential to create not only more convenient, but also intuitive user interfaces.

-* spent approx. 850 hours on studying and practicing frontend development over past 6 months
+* I've been practicing frontend development for past 6 months after putting in 850 hours of studying;
-* solve at least 2-3 katas on codewars **every day**
+* Resolving 2-3 katas on codewars **daily**;
 * turned my Notion account into React encyclopedia

 ### Stack✨